BeejLuig/BeejLuig.github.io/_posts/2016-07-25-getting_the_ball_to_fall_with_css_and_at_keyframes.markdown

 }
 ```

-*In short, this code is saying this:*
+*In short, the code is saying this:*

 0%: Element starting position